German bombing of Britain, 1914–1918: 1918

 On 12 March, five Zeppelins attempted a raid on the Midlands but headwinds caused them to mistake their position and two dropped their bombs in the sea, the rest bombing the Hull area with little effect, their commanders thinking that they were over Leeds.
 Another raid was attempted the following night but only one of the three airships reached England, bombing Hartlepool.
 The bombs killed eight people and an RFC pilot was killed when he flew into Pontop Pike near Dipton, County Durham.
 A third airship raid took place on 12 April, the altitude at which the airships flew and weather caused navigational problems; although attacks were claimed on towns in the Midlands, most of the bombs fell in open country.
 Seven people were killed, 20 injured and £11,673 damage was caused.

-By the middle of March, the Gotha squadron was once again ready to attack England but had to support the German spring offensive which started on 21 March, being used to bomb Calais, Dunkirk, Boulogne and troop concentrations and railways.
+By the middle of March, the Gotha squadron was ready to resume raiding but had to support the German spring offensive which started on 21 March, being used to bomb Calais, Dunkirk, Boulogne and troop concentrations and railways.
 On 9 May, Rfa 501 suffered a calamity when four aircraft attempted to bomb Dover.
 High winds caused them to be recalled when over the Channel, by which time fog had covered their base.
 One aircraft landed safely, the crew of a second survived a crash in which the aircraft was written off and the remaining two crashed with the loss of all but one member of each crew.

 The last and largest aeroplane raid of the war took place on the night of 19 May 1918, when 38 Gothas and 3 Giants took off against London.
-Six Gothas were shot down by night-fighters and anti-aircraft fire; a seventh aircraft was forced to land after being intercepted by a Bristol fighter of 141 Squadron from Biggin Hill, crewed by Lieutenant Edward Turner and Lieutenant Henry Barwise which fought a long engagement with the Gotha.
+Six Gothas were shot down by night-fighters and anti-aircraft fire; a seventh aircraft was forced to land after being intercepted by a Bristol fighter of 141 Squadron from Biggin Hill.
+Lieutenant Edward Turner and Lieutenant Henry Barwise fought a long engagement with the Gotha.
 This was the first victory of the war for Biggin Hill, for which Turner and Barwise were awarded the Distinguished Flying Cross.
 The British estimated that 2700 lb of bombs were dropped, although the German figure was 3200 lb; 49 people were killed, 177 injured and damage was put at £117,317.